15 Mistakes I Made in Japan (So You Don't Have To)

 Japanese trains are quiet.
 Like, eerily quiet.

 No phone calls.
 No FaceTime.
 No speakerphone (why do people do this anywhere?).
 Conversations happen in near-whispers.
-I once watched a group of tourists laughing loudly on the Yamanote line and every single Japanese person within earshot visibly cringed.
+Watch a group of tourists laugh loudly on the Yamanote line and every single Japanese person within earshot visibly cringes.

 Fix it:Enjoy the silence.
 Put on headphones.
 Read something.
 It's actually kind of peaceful once you get used to it.